Knife making: Heat treatment

 Methods of heat treatment: atmosphere furnace, molten salt, vacuum furnace, coal (coke) forge, oxy/acetylene torch.
 Quenching after heat treatment differs according to type of metal and personal preferences.
 Quenching can be done with oil, animal tallow, water, air, or brine.
 Most steels will require a specific temperature, soak time, and tempering heat for the different grades.

 Blade finishes

 The finish quality of the blade is determined by the Grit of the finishing grind.
 These can range from a low-shine 280-320 grit finish to a mirror-shine.
 The high polish shine can be accomplished by buffing with chrome oxide (ex. white chrome, green chrome), hand rubbing with extremely fine wet-or-dry abrasive paper, or with a Japanese water-stone, which has an approximate grit of 10,000-12,000.
 The knife might also have a different direction in scratch pattern, depending on the method of finishing.

-Flint Knapping
+Flint knapping

 Flint knapping is the action of chipping flakes of material off a larger stone typically flint or obsidian.
 This is repeated until the mass is reduced into the shape of a blade.
+Another technique of flint knapping to create a blade similarly is with one large hammer swing at the center of mass on a flat surface creating shards in a knife like shape.
+These shards are further worked using softer tools like deer antlers to chip of smaller flakes to further refine it into a sharp blade.

+Obsidian knives

+Obsidian knives made using the flint knapping technique are among the sharpest knives in the world.
+The use flint knapping to make obsidian knives dates back to 1,300 AD in the Aztec Empire for religious and decorative purposes.
+As of 2022 these knives are being adapted to replace scalpels in surgical practices, being sharper than even a No. 10 scalpel.
+Blades range from a couple inches in length up to 12 inches in length after the blade is fully sharpened.

+Stone tools

+The use of flint knapping to make stone tools including knives dates back 3 million years ago to make scraping tools.
+Flint knapping was also used to make spear and arrow heads 14,000 years ago.

 Attachment for small wheels used in making handles for knives.